Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 - Oklahoma State and its opponents have combined to score more than 49.5 points in five of 10 games this season.

-- The 62.8 PPG average total in Sooners games this season is 13.3 points more than this game's over/under.
+- The 49.5-point over/under for this game is 13.3 points below the 62.8 points per game average total in Sooners games this season.

 Oklahoma State Stats and Trends

-- Oklahoma State has nine wins against the spread in 11 games this season.

-- So far this season, the Cowboys have been installed as favorites by a 4.5-point margin or more five times and are 4-1 ATS in those contests.
+- The Cowboys have been favored by 4.5 points or more five times this season and are 4-1 ATS in those matchups.

-- Oklahoma State has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Oklahoma State's games this year have gone over the point total four times in 10 opportunities (40%).

-- Oklahoma State is 4-1 against the spread and 5-0 overall in games when it scores more than 24.2 points.
+- When Oklahoma State puts up more than 24.2 points, it is 4-1 against the spread and 5-0 overall.

-- When Oklahoma State totals over 382.5 yards, the team is 6-0 against the spread and 6-0 overall.
+- Oklahoma State is 6-0 against the spread and 6-0 overall when the team churns out over 382.5 yards.

 - The Cowboys have turned the ball over 12 times this season, eight fewer than the Sooners have forced (20).